mhuynh5/virtual_robot/README.md

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.
 It can also be run using Android Studio (see this [video](https://www.youtube.com/watch?v=pmaT9Twbmao)).

-Six robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, a mecanum-wheeled configuration that has an extendable arm with a grabber at the end, a mecanum-wheeled configuration with three "Dead-wheel" encoders for odometry, and a swerve-drive robot with four swerve units (each with a drive motor, a cr-servo for steering, and an encoder to monitor steering).
+Eight robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, a mecanum-wheeled configuration that has an extendable arm with a grabber at the end, a mecanum-wheeled configuration with three "Dead-wheel" encoders for odometry, a mecanum-wheeled configuration with a turret that rotates and elevates, a swerve-drive robot with four swerve units (each with a drive motor, a cr-servo for steering, and an encoder to monitor steering), and a differential swerve drive robot (with two DC motors for each differential swerve unit).

 Each robot can be thought of as 18 inches wide.
 For the two-wheel bot and mecanum wheel bots, the distance between the centers of the right and left wheels is 16 inches.
 For the mecanum wheel bots, the distance between the centers